Limnoria/Limnoria-doc/use/getting_started.rst

 you can prefix your command with the name of the plugin::

     <user> supybot: help config list
-    <supybot> user: (config list <group>) -- Returns the configuration variables available under the given configuration <group>.
+    <supybot> (config list <group>) -- Returns the configuration variables available under the given configuration <group>.
 If a variable has values under it, it is preceded by an '@' sign.

 Anytime your bot tells you that a given command is defined in several plugins, you'll need to use this "plugin command" syntax to choose which